daniellangnet/mt-gtm-outbound-agent/README.md

 - Fully written in Python
 - Using Temporal.io (cloud service) for orchestration and "durable execution"
 - Using Neon Postgres as an application database (where we maintain state, draft messages, etc)
+- Uses Fly.io for hosting and Github Action to deploy from `master` branch

 ## Prerequisites (macOS)
 - Python 3.10+ installed (check with `python3 --version`).